An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Data and environments

-\begin{itemize} \item \edited{For \fivezone{}, a control based on static setpoints depending on the season of the year (summer/winter), based on the ASHRAE standard \cite{ashrae2004} for thermal comfort in dwellings.
-In this way, the static setpoints $[26.0, 29.0]$ are set for the period from June to September, while setpoints $[20.0, 23.5]$ are maintained for the rest of the year.} \item \edited{In the case of \datacenter{}, an integral control based on degree-by-degree correction of the current setpoints, depending on whether the temperature of each zone is within the specified range.
-This range corresponds to ASHRAE standard \cite{ashrae2016} for recommended temperature ranges in data centers, which establishes $[18.0, 27.0]$ as reference setpoint values in this type of facilities.} \end{itemize}
+\begin{itemize} \item For \fivezone{}, a control based on static setpoints depending on the season of the year, based on the ASHRAE standard \cite{ashrae2004} for thermal comfort in dwellings.
+In this way, the static setpoints $[26, 29]$ \textcelsius~are set for the period from June to September, while setpoints $[20, 23.5]$ \textcelsius~are maintained for the rest of the year. \item In the case of \datacenter{}, an integral control based on degree-by-degree correction of the current setpoints, depending on whether the temperature of each zone is within the specified range.
+This range corresponds to ASHRAE standard \cite{ashrae2016} for recommended temperature ranges in data centers, which establishes $[18, 27]$ \textcelsius~as reference setpoint values in these facilities. \end{itemize}

-\edited{ Although these RBCs are able to guarantee a proper control in the proposed scenarios, it should be noted that (1) their scalability is not very feasible, as they need to be manually defined; (2) they are unable to consider wide optimization horizons, as the rules used are essentially reactive, and (3) in more complex scenarios (e.g. larger number of variables to be controlled) their performance might be significantly compromised. }
+Although these RBCs are able to guarantee proper control in the proposed scenarios, it should be noted that (1) they are not easily scalable, as they have to be defined manually; (2) they are not able to consider wide optimization horizons, as the rules used are essentially reactive; and (3) in more complex scenarios (e.g. larger number of variables to be controlled), their performance could be significantly compromised.